 - Is there Project Blue Book merchandise?
 For the moment, History Channel is selling t-shirts, coffee mugs, iPhone cases, etc. for the show.
 It is unknown how long they will maintain that page/selling merchandise now that they are no longer airing the show.
 You can visit the link at https://www.historystore.com/collections/project-blue-book.

 - Is there a soundtrack album for the show?
-Not that we’re aware of.
+Update (Jan 2021) There is now a virtual album available for download!
+You can find it Spotify, YouTubeMusic as well as Amazon.
 There are some compilations of the 1940s/50s style music on Spotify – https://open.spotify.com/playlist/5SEsHfZFBP66xLzUp95AF2 and an excellent playlist created by Michael Malarkey – https://open.spotify.com/playlist/6ropkgAJSwbz6J8TXc2hce.

 - How can I contact the cast or creative people?
 Many of the cast and crew are on social media (Instagram and Twitter).
 Alas, Aidan Gillen has no social media presence whatsoever except for fan-created social media platforms.
 Sometimes the cast/crew will interact with the fans, others use it as a platform simply to express themselves.
 Don’t feel slighted if they don’t respond to an Instagram post or a tweet as there are just one of them, and tens of thousands of us.
 There is a list of websites and social media platforms at the Coordinates section where you can follow them.